grantcurell/pi-redfish/notes.md

 Found this in `resetPi0HID.sh`.
 This means hub 0, port 1, turn power off. `p 1` would turn it back on.

+## v4l2-ctl

+An application to control video4linux drivers

 ### Pi Zero vs Pi 4

 From https://gist.github.com/gbaman/50b6cca61dd1c3f88f41.